capr/luapower-work/terra/tr.md

-Given a piece of Unicode text and a list of _spans_ containing semantic and stylistic information for each arbitrary sub-portion of the text, itemization is the process of breaking down the text into _segments_ for the purpose of shaping, line/word-wrapping and rasterization.
+Given a piece of Unicode text and a list of _spans_ containing semantic and stylistic information for each arbitrary sub-portion of the text, itemization is the process of breaking down the text into _segments_ for the purpose of shaping, line-wrapping and rasterization.

-The idea is to break down the text into the largest pieces that have enough relevant properties in common to be shaped as a unit, but are also the smallest pieces that are allowed to be word-wrapped.
+The idea is to break down the text into the largest pieces that have enough relevant properties in common to be shaped as a unit, but are also the smallest pieces that are allowed to be wrapped.
 To that effect, a new segment is cut whenever:

   * script and/or language changes from the previous span.
-  * there's an opportunity for word-wrapping (a space, tab, etc. is encountered).
+  * there's a soft-wrapping opportunity.
   * a hard line break is encountered.
   * the BiDi embedding level changes (more on that later).
   * the font and/or font size changes.